USS Vogelgesang (DD-862): 1970-1980

 Normal operations out of Norfolk occupied her until 30 April 1970 at which time she embarked upon another Mediterranean tour of duty.
-She changed operational control to Sixth Fleet on 10 May and conducted turnover at Majorca between the 12th and the 17th.
+She changed operational control to Sixth Fleet on 10 May and conducted turnover at Mallorca between the 12th and the 17th.
 For the first four months of the deployment, Vogelgesang conducted normal Sixth Fleet operations — port visits and training evolutions.
 However, early in September, she joined a special contingency force assembled in the eastern Mediterranean in response to Syrian intervention in the Jordanian civil war on the side of militant, anti-government, Arab guerrillas.
 She cruised that portion of the sea from 5 September to 6 October.
 Finally, however, the American show of force succeeded in getting the Syrian forces to withdraw from Jordan, and Vogelgesang rejoined Sixth Fleet.
-On 8 November, she departed Palma de Majorca to return home.
+On 8 November, she departed Palma de Mallorca to return home.

 The warship reentered Norfolk on 17 November and remained there through the end of the year.
 The destroyer resumed normal Second Fleet operations early in 1971 and remained so occupied for the next 11 months.

 On 1 December 1971, she departed Norfolk for another tour of duty with the Sixth Fleet in the Mediterranean.
 She arrived in port at Rota, Spain, on the 9th and conducted turnover ceremonies.
 For the following six months, Vogelgesang operated throughout the Mediterranean, engaged in the usual round of exercises and port visits.
 After turnover in Rota, the destroyer got underway on 23 June to return to Norfolk.